 From creams to scrubs, and vitamins to allergy medicines…

 You’ve likely been bombarded with hundreds of methods to try.
 We’re talking about keratosis pilaris tips, products and advice daily in our Facebook group, KP Collective (you can join for free!).
-But what should you AVOID?
+But as a parent of a KP kid, what should you AVOID?

 Hopefully, you’ve found a cleansing and moisturizing method, or a great product that works (like our favorite household staple, Aquaphor Baby Gentle Wash & Shampoo).
 If not, keep trying.
 Every child’s skin can be so different.